 Emergency Fire Response Procedures

-Follow the following procedure in case of a fire or a fire alarm.
-Generally, the R.A.C.E. approach is an excellent basic action plan.
+In case of a fire or a fire alarm, follow the following procedure.
+The R.A.C.E. approach is generally an excellent basic action plan.

 What is R.A.C.E.
 Fire Response: